sebnozzi/miniscript.ts/ROADMAP.md

 Next steps:
 - Solve the issues revealed by the RosettaCode programs:
   - range(10,9,1) should deliver an empty range, not throw error
-  - "function" is not part of expression when parsing? f = function return function(x) print x end function end function
   - print + delimiter
   - Bacon_cipher: "len" is missing and src-line-number is null (srcmap entry missig!)